eknkcc/crdao-frontend/README.md

 -	You will be redirected to the application url using your default browser. <br>
 -	Once the page appeared, you should see a toaster indicating that the activation was successful.<br>
 -	This is required to create a user because the registration process is completed with the activation mail.<br>
--	To activate a user without email registration, the IsActive and KYCStatus columns in the daodb.Users table in the database should be set to 1 manually.<br>

 ### Dashboard Page
 -	On this page, you can see the amount of available reputation, the number of jobs you have created, the amount of auctions and votes you have given. <br>